 Hi there, I am Erik, a PhD student in the Machine Learning Group at the University of Cambridge, supervised by José Miguel Hernández-Lobato.
 As a Cambridge-Tübingen fellow, I will also spend a year of my PhD at the Max Planck Institute for Intelligent Systems in Tübingen, Germany, at the department led by Bernhard Schölkopf.
 My research interests broadly revolve around machine learning and artificial intelligence, with a current focus on methods at the intersection of probabilistic modeling and deep learning.

-Before starting my PhD, I studied for a Masters degree in Computer Science at ETH Zurich, where I did research on discrete and mixed-variable Bayesian optimization in Andreas Krause’s group.
-Prior to that, I obtained a Bachelors degree in Computer Science from LMU Munich, and did a short internship at Siemens in Munich, working on statistical relational learning and knowledge graphs with Volker Tresp.
-I also spent a year at the National University of Singapore, where I did work on batch Bayesian optimization with Bryan Kian Hsiang Low in the context of my undergraduate thesis.
+Before embarking on my PhD, I obtained a Master’s degree in Computer Science from ETH Zurich, where I also did research on discrete and mixed-variable Bayesian optimization with Andreas Krause.
+Prior to that, I was based in my hometown of Munich, Germany, where I obtained a Bachelor’s degree in Computer Science from Ludwigs-Maximilians-Universität, and did an internship at Siemens, working on statistical relational learning with Volker Tresp.
+I also spent a great year at the National University of Singapore, where I did research on batch Bayesian optimization with Bryan Kian Hsiang Low.

 For more information, please visit my personal website.